Mason Community Arts Academy

 Participants will receive:

 • Three 45-minute lessons.
-Each student will receive lessons with MSPA faculty throughout the week.
+Each student will receive lessons with distinguished MSPA faculty throughout the week.
 Students are encouraged to bring in both performance-ready and new repertoire.

-• Music Theory and History.
+• Music theory and history.
 Dive into the rich world of music through our specially curated classes.
 The sessions cover various topics in music history and theory, offering insights into the evolution of piano music, understanding of music structures, practice techniques, and interpretation of different styles and composers.

 Tuition: $740

-Location: Mason Fairfax Campus, deLaski Performing Arts Building
+Location: George Mason Fairfax Campus, de Laski Performing Arts Building

 Application